The class ultv is defined by LTV parametric uncertainties of the form:

 ).

-is a piecewise continuous time-varying parameter vector that takes its values form the (compact) polytope
+is a piecewise continuous time-varying parameter vector that takes its values from the (compact) polytope

 ,